VincentXWD/codebase-segmentation-pytorch/readme.md

 ## Time consuming evaluation

+### **Training phase on Cityscapes-19**
+This codebase implements multiprocessing for training manually.
+The implementation document will be updated later.

+We use 4 Nvidia GEFORCE GTX 1080 Tis to do this experiment.
+Setting batch_size=8, training 200 epochs on cityscapes-19 dataset.
+Experiment results will be updated soon.

 ### **Evaluating phase on Cityscapes-19**
-This codebase implements multiprocessing manually.
-The implementation will be updated later.
+We also implement concurrent evaluating method.

 We use 4 Nvidia GEFORCE GTX 1080 Tis to do this experiment.
-Here's comparison with naive implementation.
+Here's comparison with naive implementation in evaluating phase.

 |Model|meanIU(SS)|Time consuming(SS)|meanIU(MS)|Time consuming(MS)|
 |----|----|----|----|----|